Mercury Nitrate – (Hg(NO3)2) - The Hatters

 Mercuric Sulfate – Hg(SO4) – The Castle Town and the Catalyst

 The Chisso Corporation and Minamata Bay, Japan.
 1956.
 It was an acetylaldehyde plant and mercuric sulfate was the catalyst.
 What hadn’t been understood when production had begun was that the reaction of acetylene and water in the presence of mercuric sulfate creates methylmercury as a byproduct.
 Not all forms of mercury are created equally.
 And not all exposures are equally hazardous.
-Exposure to significant concentrations of methylmercury is hazardous, and in the case of Minamata Bay, direct discharge of methymercury into the environment was a slow motion catastrophe on an industrial scale.
+Exposure to significant concentrations of methylmercury is hazardous, and in the case of Minamata Bay, direct discharge of methylmercury into the environment was a slow motion catastrophe on an industrial scale.

 In Minamata Bay, symptoms started first in the cats.
 The locals called it dancing cat fever.
 Cats are, of course, smaller than humans, and they commonly ate the fish washed up on the shoreline or fed to them by fisherman, and in doing so, they ingested what was biologically accumulating (* – see footnote) from the Chisso Corporation discharge.
 They began behaving strangely with tremors and a muscle weakness that made them appear to dance.
 What those symptoms represented was acute methylmercury poisoning.
 When unusual symptoms started appearing in children, they initially included numbness, difficulty in walking and difficulty with fine motor skills.
 Progressive symptoms including effects on speech, hearing, swallowing and vision.
 Convulsions could occur.
 Patients slipped into comas and died.
 By the time the full range of neurological exposures and effects had been catalogued – both for those living and those who had been exposed in utero – over 2,000 people had been poisoned, an unknown number of them having died specifically from methylmercury toxicity.
 Litigation against Chisso Corporation and compensatory claims against the Japanese government continue to this day.

 One question we can ask is how did this happen?
 How did this company conduct business in the way it did for as long as it did without a clearer understanding of what was happening while it was happening?
-And there are many answer here: Cultural naiveté played a role – both about the effects of chemical exposures and the misplaced faith that a corporation employing every head of household in town must certainly be concerned for the town’s wellbeing.
+And there are many answer here: Cultural naiveté played a role – both about the effects of chemical exposures and the misplaced faith that Chisso Corporation – employing many of the heads of household in town – must certainly be concerned for the town’s wellbeing.
 The impact of the 2nd World War and the production imperative that allowed the relaxing of already lax environmental controls – most written in those days from either the vantage of efficiency (i.e., polluting the water that a company needs to redraw into circulation as process water is bad business), or ignorance or that combination of classism and racism that permitted the poisoning of the disenfranchised for the greater net good that industry was providing for all – played a role.
 As did an incorrect understanding of how estuaries function and the extent to which what is discharged is actually recycled by the tides until the majority of whatever it is settles to the bottom rather than flushing out to sea.
 And, ultimately here, the low cost and ready availability of mercury as an industrial catalyst also played a role - in the case of Minamata Bay, the concentration of inefficiently recovered (i.e., waste) mercury in the sediment adjacent to the factory discharge reaching 2 parts per thousand, a concentration that could be (and later was) excavated and reclaimed.

 And it was a different chemical – in this case, it was polychlorinated biphenyls (PCBs) that were discharged - and a different location and industry – in this case, the harbor in New Bedford, MA and the former Aerovox Capacitor Company.
 But it was the same story – WWII and the rush for production and that blind eye toward whatever basic process regulations might have been in place to even minimally protect human health and the environment – and the impact was the same: once the genie is out of the bottle, there is no easy way to make contaminated places clean again.
 And sometimes there is nothing else to do about all that mess I witnessed but to cry.